sxyazi/yazi/README.md

 Yazi ("duck" in Chinese) is a terminal file manager written in Rust, based on non-blocking async I/O. It aims to provide an efficient, user-friendly, and configurable file management experience.

 ⚠️ Note: Yazi is currently in active development and may be unstable.
 The API is subject to change without prior notice.
-Please use it with caution in a non-production environment.

 ## Installation